Spring Intensive 2022

 Seungyeon Yoo

 Jasmine Seungyeon Yoo is originally from Seoul, South Korea.
 She grew up dancing at Soo Dance Company in Seoul and came to the US to pursue an education in Dance at Nutmeg Conservatory of the Arts, Walnut Hill Arts School.
 In 2017, she received her BFA in Contemporary Dance and Performance from The Boston Conservatory in Boston, MA.
 During her junior year of college, Seungyeon joined Pneuma Theatre Ballet Company in Korea for two years and performed nationally and internationally in Tanzania, Taiwan, the Philippines, and Jordan.
 After graduating, Seungyeon served in several different dance ministries, campus ministries, and churches in the Boston area.
-In 2018, she moved to Houston, TX to join Ad Deum Dance Company as a main company principal dancer since 2018.
+In 2018, she moved to Houston, TX to join Ad Deum Dance Company as a main company principal dancer.

 Charlotte Landreau headshot